Documentation Site Guide | Add and Edit Content

 Create a file called

 _config.yml.
-This configuration file provides information to determine whether the documentation in the repo is designated as public or private, the title and description, associated tags, and pages information that is used to create the side navigation table of contents for each set of documentation.
+This configuration file includes whether the documentation will be public or private, title, associated tags, and pages information that is used to create the side navigation table of contents for each set of documentation.
+For guidance and an example of how to fill this out, see the “Documentation Repository Configuration” section of the docs-build README.

 - The title in the config file should match the title in